iWinston/typeorm-plus/docs/connection.md

     * `Connection` class API
     * `ConnectionManager` class API

-## What is `Connection` in TypeORM
+## What is `Connection`

-Connection is a TypeORM class which setups a real connection with your database.
+Connection setups a real connection with your database.
 Depend on database type it may also setup a connection pool.
-Connection (or connection pool) setup is made once its `connection` method is called.
+Connection (or connection pool) setup is made when `connect` method is called.
-Disconnection (or closing all connections in the pool) is made once its `close` method is called.
+Disconnection (or closing all connections in the pool) is made when `close` method is called.
-You must create TypeORM `Connection` only once in your application bootstrap.
+You must create connection only once in your application bootstrap.

 ## Creating a new connection

-### Creating a new connection using main api

 There are several ways how connection can be created.
 The most simple and common way is to use main api `createConnection` and `createConnections` methods.